Grace-Solutions/Docker-Swarm-Cluster-Orchestration-Tool/README.md

 **Note:** This mode is deprecated.
 Use the `deploy` command with JSON config instead.

 The legacy mode used wrapper scripts (`cluster-master-init.sh`, `cluster-node-join.sh`) for node-agent style deployment.
-These scripts are still available but the recommended approach is to use the JSON configuration file with the `dswrmctl` binary directly.
+These scripts are still available but the recommended approach is to use the JSON configuration file with the `dscotctl` binary directly.

 **Note**: Services are deployed via the generic service deployment system from YAML files in the `binaries/services/` directory.